nvesp/compogo/shared/PROTOCOL.md

 ## Overview

-This document defines the network protocol for Compogo, a hybrid game server (C#/Godot) and web client (GDScript/Godot).
+This document defines the network protocol for Compogo, hybrid game server (C#/Godot) and web client (GDScript/Godot) Godot Engine projects.
 The protocol uses a standardized envelope format with versioning for game logic and tooling.

 ## Versioning